pavolk/libusb_stm32_testapp/README.md

 ## Install dependencies

-See [here](https://github.com/microsoft/vcpkg/blob/master/README.md) for the documentation on installation and getting started with `vcpckg` C++ package manager.
+See [here](https://github.com/microsoft/vcpkg/blob/master/README.md) for the documentation on installation and getting started with `vcpkg` C++ package manager.

 Then just run following to install `libusb` to the host: